 John Adam is a solicitor and Managing Partner at Marsdens Law Group specialising in commercial and property law.

 Mr Adam is an active member of Liverpool Rotary Club, Secretary of the Macarthur Club, Past President of the Macarthur Law Society, and Past Chair of the Mater Dei School Board.
-He continues supporting Mater Dei as a Committee Member.

-Mr Adam played first grade rugby league for the North Sydney Bears between 1976 and 1984, captaining the team during the 1981 to 1983 seasons.
 He was a selector and member of the North Sydney Bears Board between 1991 and 2000, as well as serving as President of the Rugby League Players Association from 1985 to 1990.

 Sonia Marshall has a 30-year career in NSW Health, starting as an ICU nurse at Griffith Base Hospital, before working in a range of leadership roles in rural, regional and urban settings.

-She joined South Western Sydney Local Health District in 2016, initially as Director Nursing and Midwifery, where she focused on transforming care and experiences for the workforce, patients and community.
+She joined South Western Sydney Local Health District (SWSLHD) in 2016, initially as Director Nursing and Midwifery, where she focused on transforming care and experiences for the workforce, patients and community.

 As Incident Controller for SWSLHD’s COVID-19 Emergency Operations Centre, her remarkable leadership ensured the safety of staff and the diverse community throughout the fast-moving and everchanging response.